abigailaiken/abigailaiken.github.io/people.md

 ### Organizations and Resources

-The following organizations provide current, accurate, and excellent information on various facets of reproductive health:
+The following organizations provide current, accurate, and excellent information and resources on various facets of reproductive health:

+Research and Policy Analysis

 [The Guttmacher Institute](http://www.guttmacher.org)

+Resources

 [The Emergency Contraception Website](http://ec.princeton.edu)